 We could go on, but the larger point is plain.
 There is no basis for the claim that 97% of scientists believe that man-made climate change is a dangerous problem.

-So, why do the Dems continue on their Quixotic Crusade to make a belief in a pseudo-science birthed by the P.T.
+So, why do Modern American Liberals continue on their Quixotic Crusade to make a belief in a pseudo-science birthed by the P.T.
 Barnum of our time, Al Gore, an “International Crisis”?

 Per usual, I have some opinions on that…